 Recent Preprints and Publications

-- Average submodularity of maximizing anticoordination in network games with S. Das.
+- Average submodularity of maximizing anticoordination in network games with S. Das

-- Flexible Coupling of Electricity Markets with A. Garcia, R. Khatami, and H. Khazaei.
+- Flexible Coupling of Electricity Markets with A. Garcia, R. Khatami, and H. Khazaei

 I am looking for outstanding PhD candidates with a solid background on Engineering, or Applied Mathematics.
 The candidate is expected conduct theoretical and algorithmic research on control, multi-agent systems, game theory, and optimization.
 The application areas of interest are autonomous teams, epidemics, or smart grids!